 To help your dog recover from pancreatitis, it is recommended that you feed her a special diet.
-You are well-advised against buying ready-to-eat dog food, that often contains high amounts of phosphorous and fats, which can aggravate the condition.
+You want to make sure you aren’t buying ready-to-eat dog food, that often contains high amounts of phosphorous and fats, which can aggravate the condition.
 Here are some easy recipes that will help you nurse your dog back to her normal self.
 Of course, as with any illness your dog may have, you’ll want to take her to the vet to determine if it is pancreatitis that she has.

 Pancreatitis in dogs is a condition during which the pancreas becomes inflamed, releasing several digestive enzymes.
 It can range in severity from being very mild, to extremely dangerous.